-Extranodal marginal zone lymphoma of mucosa-associated lymphoid tissue (MALT) type, according to the current WHO classification of 2016, is a subtype of B-cell non-Hodgkin's lymphoma and accounts for 7.5% of all non-Hodgkin's lymphomas [1, 2].
-They are most commonly found within the gastrointestinal tract (30-40%), skin and CNS, unlike female genital organs where they are scarcely found, in only about 2% of cases [1, 3, 4, 5].
-The primary endometrial MALT lymphoma represents an extremely rare variant of the primary genital lymphoma and only 14 cases, as far as we know, have been described in literature in English [6].
-In our paper, we present the case of a 45-yearold patient with menometrorrhagia caused by the primary endometrial MALT lymphoma.
+Extranodal marginal zone lymphoma of mucosa-associated lymphoid tissue (MALT) type, according to the valid WHO classification 2016, is a subtype of B-cell non-Hodgkin's lymphoma and accounts for 7.5% of all non-Hodgkin's lymphomas [1,2].
+They are most commonly found within the gastrointestinal tract (30-40%), skin and CNS, unlike female genital organs where they are scarcely found, in only about 2% of cases [1, 3-5].
+The primary endometrial MALT lymphoma represents an extremely rare variant of the primary genital lymphoma and only 14 cases, as far as we know it, have been described in English literature [6].
+In our paper we will show the case of a 45-year-old patient with menometrorrhagias caused by the primary endometrial MALT lymphoma.